The threshold for the full perfect matching color profile in a random coloring of random graphs: Concluding remarks

 \section{Concluding remarks}

-In this paper we consider a random bipartite graph $G = G_{n,n,p}$ and determine the threshold on the parameter $p$ for the event $\mcp(G) = \set{(m_1, \ldots, m_q) \in [0,n]^q : m_1 + \cdots + m_q = n}$.
-We believe that it is possible to extend our method to randomly colored $G_{n,p}$.
-We leave this for future research.
-Other directions of research would be to determine $\mcp(G)$ for Hamilton cycles, spanning trees etc. or to consider deterministic host graphs (e.g., Dirac graphs) instead of random graphs.
+In this short note, we consider the random bipartite graph $G = G_{n,n,p}$ and the random graph $G_{n,p}$, and determine the threshold on the parameter $p$ for the event that $G$ contains perfect matchings of all color profiles, i.e., $\mcp(G) = \set{(m_1, \ldots, m_q) \in [0,n]^q : m_1 + \cdots + m_q = n}$.
+Some interesting directions of future research would be to determine $\mcp(G)$ for Hamilton cycles, spanning trees etc. or to consider deterministic host graphs (e.g., Dirac graphs) instead of random graphs.